Kyiroz/Kyiroz/README.md

 - 👀 Interesado en: learning how to program like a pro-gamer 😎..
 - 📚 Estoy aprendiendo: Python, Django, Html..
 - 💞️ I’m looking to collaborate on: College Asignments..
-- 📫 How to reach me: In my home..
+- 📫 How to reach me: In my home...
 - ⚡ Funny fact'o: I like Pasticho a lot...

 <!---